MLA4MedLit online conference

-This year’s event will bring together educators, teachers, researchers, policy makers, civil society actors, media professionals, fact-checkers, public authorities, and private sector stakeholders to explore the opportunities and challenges of promoting media literacy throughout society, placing it at the heart of what it means to be a digital citizen.
+This year’s conference brought together educators, teachers, researchers, policy-makers, civil society actors, media professionals, fact-checkers, public authorities, and private sector representatives to discuss how to make media literacy a cornerstone of digital citizenship.

-Inspired by the Council of Europe’s European Year of Digital Citizenship Education, this year’s conference will address three key themes:
+Inspired by the Council of Europe’s European Year of Digital Citizenship Education, this year’s conference addressed three key themes:

-Through keynote talks, panel debates, and case-based exchanges, participants will tackle issues such as misinformation and disinformation, social media regulation, online polarisation, toxic online cultures, and the rise of AI-driven tools.
-The conference will highlight innovative practices, research insights, and cross-sector collaborations that can strengthen democratic resilience, individual well-being, and civic participation in an increasingly digital society.
+Through keynote talks, panel debates, and case-based discussions, participants explored issues such as misinformation and disinformation, social media regulation, online polarisation, toxic online cultures, and the emergence of AI-driven tools.
+The conference showcased innovative practices, research insights, and cross-sector collaborations that can help strengthen democratic resilience, individual well-being, and civic participation in an increasingly digital society.

 Welcome – Chloé Pété, Project Officer (Digital and Media Literacy), Media & Learning Association.